JBMatthews/ServiceNowQuizHub/README.md

 ---

 ### 3. Copy and Store Your Token
-- Copy the generated token **immediately** and save it securely (password manager recommended).
+1. Copy the generated token and save it securely (password manager recommended).
-- GitHub will not show it again once you leave the page.
+> GitHub will not show it again once you leave the page.

 ---